OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 ##### Using sysctl

 Another approach to detecting a debugger that's attached to the calling process involves `sysctl`.
-According to the Apple documentation:

-> The `sysctl` function retrieves system information and allows processes with appropriate privileges to set system information.
+According to the Apple documentation, it allows processes to set system information (if having the appropriate privileges) to simply to retrieve system information (such as whether the process is being debugged).
+However, note that just the fact that an app uses `sysctl` might be an indicator of anti-debugging but this [won't be always the case](http://www.cocoawithlove.com/blog/2016/03/08/swift-wrapper-for-sysctl.html "Gathering system information in Swift with sysctl").

-`sysctl` can also be used to retrieve information about the current process (such as whether the process is being debugged).
-The following example implementation is discussed in ["How do I determine if I'm being run under the debugger?"](https://developer.apple.com/library/content/qa/qa1361/_index.html "How do I determine if I\'m being run under the debugger?"):
+The following example from the [Apple Documentation Archive](https://developer.apple.com/library/content/qa/qa1361/_index.html "How do I determine if I\'m being run under the debugger?") checks the `info.kp_proc.p_flag` flag returned by the call to `sysctl` with the appropriate parameters:

 ```C
 #include <assert.h>